 The GeneSight genetic testing process should take a relatively short amount of time.
 The actual process of collecting your DNA sample should take a few minutes at most.
 Once the lab receives the sample, your doctor should receive the results within two days.
 Depending on how busy the lab is, this could take more time, though it is unlikely.
 Nevertheless, when compared to weeks or months of trying out different medications, this testing is lightning fast.
 By getting the results of your GeneSight test in a short period of time, you are able to save an abundance of stress and frustration.

 GeneSight Testing for Medication

 GeneSight testing for medication works by determining what medications best suit you.
 Following testing, your doctor will discuss your report.
-These reports include the following 3 columns:
+These reports include the following three columns: